hw-qiaolei/mysql_scripts/README.md

 (3) expect

-Automatic interaction is done by expect, so you MUST have expect installed.
+Automatic interaction is done by expect, so you MUST have expect installed on master host.

+The script will try to install expect if does not exist, but you MUST have a valid yum respository configured.

 On my testbed, the following version of expect is used: